fabiangunzinger/blog/_posts/2021-05-04-modules-and-packages.md

 - Use `dir(modulename)` to list all names defined in `modulname`, or `dir()` to list all names that are currently defined.

+# Running a module as a script

+- For relative imports to work as described, for instance, here and in Chapter 8 in Python Essential References and in recipees 10.1 and 10.3 in the Python Cookbook, the file into which you import has itself to be a module rather than a top-level script.
+If it's the latter, it's name will be main and it won't be considered part of a package, regardless of where on the file system it is saved.
+Generally, for a file to be considered part of a package, it needs to nave a dot (.) in its name, as in package.submodule.modulename.

+- To import modules into a main script, one (somewhat unideal) solution is to add the absolute path to the package to `sys.path`.

 # Packages

 - Packages are collections of modules.
 They help structure Python's module namespace by using dotted module